skysilverio/blueteamlab/README.md

 <body>
   <h2>Description</h2>
   <p>This project involves creating a Blue Team lab environment.
 The initial components of the lab are listed below, and more will be added as the project progresses.
 The lab will serve as a foundation for gaining hands-on experience in cybersecurity.
-Each part of the home lab will be detailed in separate sections.
 This page will include a summary of each component along with a link to the detailed steps taken to create it.</p>
   <ul>
     <li>Firewall</li>
     <li>Malware Analysis (MA) VMs (one for Linux and one for Windows)</li>